 Pat Ruddy provided the following update at the start of 2017: Upgrade work has been carried out on the Glashedy course, where a bid to host the Irish Open is in the offing.
 New additions include championship tees (adding 40 yards and slightly angled lines) on the 2nd and 9th holes and new fairway bunkers on the left of the 1st and 3rd.

-On the final Sunday of the 2017 Irish Open at Portstewart Golf Club it was announced that Ballyliffin's Glashedy course will be the stage for the 2018 Irish Open.
+On the final Sunday of the 2017 Irish Open at Portstewart Golf Club it was announced that Ballyliffin's Glashedy course would stage the 2018 Irish Open, which Scotland's Russell Knox won after beating New Zealand's Ryan Fox in a play-off.

 We played Glashedy yesterday in even stronger winds than the previous day, up to 40 mph.
 We nipped out early thanks to the friendly staff to take advantage of the lovely sunshine and had a great fun game of golf in very challenging conditions.
 I very much doubt that human hand will find either of the golf balls that I attempted to drive on the 4th with the wind blowing from the left.
 A relatively gentle start introduces you to a clearly modern links but with the sense of fun retained.
 The views are amazing from the upper ground with a great sense of isolation.
 The par 3's were all downhill leading to some peculiar shot making.
 Would love to return on a better day, the closing stretch into the teeth was a zig zag grind, bringing to mind PG Wodehouse's description of an Atlantic Convoy avoiding U-Boats.
 A great place to stay for a couple of days and enjoy 2 very good golf courses which we couldn't split on ranking.